emard/esp32ecp5/README.md

     >>> Ctrl-D

+with web browser open [micropython webrepl](http://micropython.org/webrepl), enter IP address of ESP32, enter password.
+Python prompt ">>>" should appear.

+If webrepl disconnects immediatly, without asking the password, try to delete web browser history, cookies, passwords and similar data, close web browser and try again.

-with web browser open [micropython webrepl](http://micropython.org/webrepl), enter IP address of ESP32 and upload "ecp5.py", "sdraw.py", (optionally also "uftpd.py" if you want FTP server, read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to the root of ESP32 python FLASH filesystem
+From webrepl GUI upload "ecp5.py", (optionally also "uftpd.py" and "sdraw.py" if you want FTP server, read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to the root of ESP32 python FLASH filesystem.

 List directory to see if the files are uploaded: